Conventional 97 Loan. 3% Down Homebuying Without Using FHA

 Some conventional rehab options are:

-Not all lenders do conventional renovation loans, so call around to find an experienced lender that knows how to close these loans efficiently.
+Not all lenders offer conventional renovation loans, so call around to find a lender that has experience with them.

 How do I apply for a Conventional 97 loan?

 Most lenders offer a 3% down conventional option.
-Search online or call a lender you trust and complete the application.
+Search online or call a lender you trust and apply for a preapproval.
 Most lenders offer online applications, but it’s worth an initial conversation with a loan officer to let them know your situation and to expect your application.
 Complete the application which should take 10-15 minutes, then call the lender for next steps.

 Can I roll closing costs into a Conventional 97?

-You may not roll closing costs into the Conventional 97 loan.
-However, you can get a closing cost secon loan from an approved source like city or state government.
-These are called Community Seconds.
+You cannot roll closing costs into the Conventional 97 loan.
+However, you can get a closing cost second loan from an approved source like city or state government.
+These are called community seconds.

 What are the official names for the Conventional 97 loan?